gutschke/nginx_auth_sso/README.md

 A dedicated secure SSO proxy server is probably the best solution.
 But if SSO cannot be moved to a dedicated server, at the very least, you should change the permissions on /etc/sso-auth so that the file is read-only and only accessible by the www-data group.
-You should also make sure that the nginx configuration file containing the $sso_secret is only readable by root.

 Algorithms